christofilth/etchAsketch/README.md

 ### Add user input to change grid size
 Created an input box and button to change the grid size.
 When the user presses the button, the grid is cleared and a new one is created based on the number entered.
 An alert pops up if the user enters a number that isn't between 1 and 100.

+### Extra credit tasks
+Added an option for random colour squares and for opacity +10% squares.